secretstartups/handbook/paid-time-off/index.html.md

 1. Transition and reassign work that is already in progress to another member of your team whenever possible.
 1. Please document your knowledge and share it with others.
 [Key-person-risk](https://dynamicbusiness.com.au/topics/workplace/hr-and-staff/managing-key-person-risk.html) can have a large impact.
 This is especially true for "subject matter experts" or SME, people with specialized knowledge of a project, tool, or subject.
 1. Please see the [On-Call](/handbook/on-call/) page for information on how to handle scheduled leave for someone from the On-Call team.
-1. If you are a manager, please be sure to delegate the expense approval to your back up team member in Expensify:
+1. If you are a people manager, please complete the following:
+- BambooHR: submit a job information request to move direct reports to the interim manager if you will be out of office for more than 25 days
+- Expensify: delegate expense approval to your back-up team member by following these steps:
    * Expensify
    * Settings
    * Your Account